phamlauren/Plotto_Generator/README.md

 The Flask app is hosted on PythonAnywhere - [Click here!](http://laurenpham.pythonanywhere.com/home)

-If you really want to, you could also run the app on your local machine, download the repository.
+If you really want to, you could also run the app on your local machine.
+Download the repository.
 On the command line in the Plotto_Generator directory, execute the commands:

 $ source venv/bin/activate
 $ python3 server.py